d00055a/To-do_list_app/README.md

 This project allows users to add, delete, and mark tasks as complete, with data persistence using *localStorage*.

+Objectives:
+- Use HTML and CSS for layout and design.
+- Implement JavaScript for adding, updating and deleting tasks.
+- Store tasks in the browser’s local storage to persist data.

 Features:
 - Add new tasks
 - Delete tasks